Search

 Psychological Benefits of Simplicity

-By David Hennessy, Clinical Psychologist
+By David Hennessy, Clinical Psychologist, Varsity Lakes, Gold Coast, QLD

-Cartoon of bald male psychologist in a paisley shirt meditating with the text “Keep It Simple | Why Simplicity Works”.
+Cartoon of David Hennessy, bald clinical psychologist in a colourful paisley shirt, meditating calmly with text Keep It Simple | Why Simplicity Works.
+Gold Coast psychologist in Varsity Lakes.

 Psychology and Simplicity

-We humans, tend to make things complicated.
+We, humans tend to make things complicated.
 Whether it is relationships, decisions, work, or our own emotions, we tend to overthink, overanalyse, and overexplain.
 Yet in both psychological practice and everyday life, the clearest path forward is often the simplest one.

 Simplicity helps create cognitive space.
 When we reduce unnecessary complexity, we reduce cognitive load, which supports clearer thinking, calmer emotional states, and more workable decision-making.
-Research shows that lowering cognitive load improves focus, reduces mental fatigue, and supports more adaptive behaviour patterns[1][2].
+Research shows that lowering cognitive load improves focus, reduces mental fatigue, and supports more adaptive behaviour patterns [1][2].

 Our Brains Prefer Simple